Telodendria/Telodendria/README.md

 ready for end-users yet.
 While it features very basic user authentication, it does not actually work as a chat server yet.

-We are hoping to ship Telodendria `v1.7.0-alpha4` by May of 2024.
+We are hoping to ship Telodendria `v1.7.0-alpha4` by January of 2025.
 This release should be usable for communication between **local users** only.
 Additional features, including federation with other Matrix homeservers will be added in future releases.